This Day In Music: February 17

 February 17, 1969 ~ Jon Randall Stewart, commonly known as country producer, songwriter, singer, guitarist Jon Randall, born in Dallas, Texas, USA ~ First gained attention as backing guitarist for Emmylou Harris, notably present on the 1992 Live At The Ryman album.
 Has recorded a number of solo albums, starting with What You Don't Know released in 1995.
 Co-wrote Whiskey Lullabye, recorded by Brad Paisley & Alison Krauss.
 Co-wrote Tin Man, recorded by Miranda Lambert.
 Has served as producer for the likes of Dierks Bentley, Darden Smith, Dwight Yoakam, Jack Ingram, Parker McCollum, Chase Bryant, and others

-February 17, 1967 ~ Singer, actress, songwriter Chanté Moore, full name Chanté Torrane Moore, born in San Francisco, California, USA ~ Known for a number of hits on the R&B charts starting in the early 1990s, including Love's Taken Over, It's Alright, Old School Lovin', and Chante's Got A Man, the latter also reaching the top 10 of the all-genre Billboard Hot 100 in 1999.
-Has sessioned or guested on recordings by El DeBarge, Damion Hall, Boyz II Men, Will Downing, the Isley Brothers (notably on the 2001 top 20 hit Contagious), Kenny G, Everette Harp, Bobby Brown, George Duke, Patrice Rushen, Toni Braxton, Chaka Khan, Dionne Warwick, and others
+February 17, 1967 ~ Singer, actress, songwriter Chanté Moore, full name Chanté Torrane Moore, born in San Francisco, California, USA ~ Known for a number of hits on the R&B charts starting in the early-1990s, including Love's Taken Over, It's Alright, Old School Lovin', and Chante's Got A Man, the latter also reaching the top 10 of the all-genre Billboard Hot 100 in 1999.
+Has sessioned or guested on recordings by El DeBarge, Damion Hall, Boyz II Men, Will Downing, the Isley Brothers (notably on the 2001 top 20 hit Contagious), Kenny G, Everette Harp, Bobby Brown, George Duke, Patrice Rushen, Toni Braxton, Chaka Khan, and Dionne Warwick

 February 17, 1956 ~ Pop rock, power pop singer, guitarist, mandolinist, keyboardist Jeffrey Foskett born ~ Member of 1970s outfit the Pranks.
 Best known for his association with Brian Wilson, serving as touring and session musician for Wilson solo and the Beach Boys since the 1980s.
 Has also recorded over half a dozen albums as a solo artist, starting with the 1996 Thru My Window album regarded by some as “the best Beach Boys album they never recorded”, and has toured or recorded with Jeff Larson, John Blakeley, Jeff Beck, Jimmy Page, Eric Clapton, Nancy Sinatra, and Harry Shearer ~ Foskett passed away in 2023

-February 17, 1952 ~ Rocksteady, reggae singer, songwriter Bruce Ruffin born in St Catherine, Jamaica ~ Worked with Byron Lee, the Dragonaires, the Techniques (wrote Love Is Not A Gamble), Pat Kelly, Winston Riley, Junior Menns, Leslie Kong, Herman Chin Loy, Lloyd Charmers, and others.
+February 17, 1952 ~ Rocksteady, reggae singer, songwriter Bruce Ruffin born in St Catherine, Jamaica ~ Worked with Byron Lee, the Dragonaires, the Techniques (wrote Love Is Not A Gamble), Pat Kelly, Winston Riley, Junior Menns, Leslie Kong, Herman Chin Loy, and Lloyd Charmers.
 As a solo artist best known for his 1972 crossover hit Mad About You, a top 10 hit in the UK

 February 17, 1949 ~ Singer, drummer, songwriter Doyle Bramhall born in Texas, USA ~ Father of singer, guitarist Doyle Bramhall II.
 Member of the Chessmen who once opened for Jimi Hendrix.
 Formed Texas Storm with Jimmie Vaughan.
 Formed the Nightcrawlers, teaming up with Jimmie's younger brother Stevie Ray Vaughan and Marc Benno.
 As a solo artist especially noted for his 1994 Bird Nest On The Ground debut album, his gravelly voice critically compared to Bob Seger ~ Bramhall passed away in 2011